sdorsett/blog/_posts/2015-12-25-creating-a-packer-template-for-installing-centos-67.md

 {% endhighlight %}

 ## 12. Push the changes we have made to a github repository
-I create a public github repository for storing all the files created during this Packer series.
-During this step I will be pushing the current state of the files to the ["first-packer-template" branch](https://github.com/sdorsett/packer-templates/tree/first-packer-template) of this this github repository:
+I created a public github repository for storing all the files created during this Packer series.
+During this step I will be pushing the current state of the files to the ["first-packer-template" branch](https://github.com/sdorsett/packer-templates/tree/first-packer-template) of this github repository:

 {% highlight bash %}
 [root@packer-centos packer-templates]# git remote add origin https://sdorsett@github.com/sdorsett/packer-templates.git